 Insolvency and Restructuring

-Businesses create value and naturally they want to protect that value.
+Businesses create value and naturally, they want to protect that value.
 Payment difficulties on either side can cause hard-hitting problems.
 Dedication and years’ worth of work is at risk of being lost.
 This affects not only the business but all stakeholders.
 A number of precautions can be taken in appropriate contracts.

-Should you nevertheless be confronted with such situation, swift and efficient action is key.
+Should you nevertheless be confronted with such a situation, swift and efficient action is key.
 Our attorneys can work out different forms of debt rescheduling or reorganisation.
-The complex insolvency legislation offers numerous solutions preserving continuity and business value.
+The complex insolvency legislation offers numerous solutions to preserving continuity and business value.

 Even when the situation looks hopeless for your business, insolvency law may offer a proper solution, for example by carving out the profitable part of the business.

 Our attorneys assist business owners who are confronted with claims on their personal assets, as guarantors or on the grounds of directors’ liability.
 In some cases, debt cancellation can provide some solace.

 Restructuring of the business might be appropriate as well as part of portfolio- or inheritance management, joint ventures with other businesses, strengthening your market position, etc.

 If you are a creditor, our attorneys have solutions to increase your chances of recovery.